ZigEmbeddedGroup/microzig/tools/regz/README.md

 RISC-V based products despite it being an ARM standard.
 At best regz will generate the register definitions without an interrupt table (for now), if you run into problems issues will be warmly welcomed!

-### How about AVR?

-Atmel/Microchip publishes their register definitions for AVRs in ATDF, it is not implemented, but we do plan on supporting it.
-There are tools like [Rahix/atdf2svd](https://github.com/Rahix/atdf2svd) if you really can't wait to get your hands dirty.

 ### What about MSP430?